pingcap/docs/tikv-configuration-file.md

 ### master-key

-+ Specifies master key if encryption is enabled.
-Please refer to [Encryption at Rest](/encryption-at-rest.md) for how to config a master key.
++ Specifies the master key if encryption is enabled.
+To learn how to configure a master key, see [Encryption at Rest](/encryption-at-rest.md#configuring-encryption).

 ### previous-master-key